bvbohnen/X3_Customizer/Documentation.md

          - This is also the file which will be read for any log from a prior run.
          - Defaults to 'X3_Customizer_log.json'.
        * enable_TC_mode
-         - Bool, if True then the target X3 version will be Terran Conflict instead of Albion Prelude.
+         - Bool, if True then the target X3 version will be Terran Conflict instead of AP/FL.
          - All files which would have been placed in the addon folder will now be placed in the base x3 folder.
          - Note: not all transforms have been tested for TC compatability.